Guests with Disabilities

 Guests with casts and braces will be restricted from riding rides where the cast or brace will not fit inside the ride unit or where it will present a hazard to the guest or others.
 Guests with full arm (elbow restricted) and full leg (knee restricted) casts or braces are restricted from MOST rides at Cedar Point.
 Casts and braces of any kind are not permitted on Valravn, GateKeeper, Rougarou or Raptor.

-Lower leg and foot casts are not permitted on Cedar Downs, Highground, maXair, Steel Vengeance, Wave Swinger, Woodstock's Airmail and Charlie Brown's Wind-Up.
+Lower leg and foot casts are not permitted on Cedar Downs, Highground, maXair, Steel Vengeance, Wave Swinger, Red Baron and Snoopy's Space Race.

 Guests with any type of prosthesis should not ride Power Tower, Skyhawk, Wave Swinger or WindSeeker unless they can ensure the device is properly secured and will remain in place during the ride.
 If there is any concern of the prosthesis becoming dislodged during the ride, guests should contact Guest Services for assistance.